drawable/fluss/README.md

 **fluss** is a application framework for the frontend and the backend.
 It is an interpretation of the [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.

-It can be used on the frontend and on the backend.

 **fluss** is written in ES6.
 Views created with [React](http://facebook.github.io/react/) are the target but **fluss** has no dependencies whatsoever to React.
 Using other view technologies is possible.

-**I am currently converting fluss from Typescript to ES6 and refactor some parts of it significantly.
-Info below may not be up to date.**

 ## Contact